 Worship

-Practically, this calling demands more than good intentions; it requires giving God our very best.
-That includes being intentional with every element of the worship service and paying close attention to detail—not for the sake of performance, but out of reverence.
+Practically, this calling demands more than good intentions; it requires giving God my very best.
+That includes being intentional with every element of the worship service and paying close attention to detail, not for the sake of performance, but out of reverence.
 Every moment of the service should be crafted to draw people nearer to Jesus.
 When we approach worship this way, I believe God honors it and works through it to change lives.

 Psalm 96:9